PUBLISHED15 Nov 2021

 Documentary Australia Foundation at Sydney Film Festival 2021

-12 Australian documentary films competing for the the Best Australian Documentary award and 10 at 68th Sydney Film Festival.
+12 Australian documentary films competed for the the Best Australian Documentary award at the 2021 Sydney Film Festival.

-Sydney Film Festival has unveiled the 12 finalists for the Documentary Australia Foundation award for the Best Australia Documentary.
+Sydney Film Festival unveiled 12 finalists for the 2021 Documentary Australia Foundation award for the Best Australia Documentary.

 Speaking about the award, Dr Mitzi Goldman, Documentary Australia Foundation CEO said, “It is not only more important than ever to screen, view and award excellence in the documentary genre in these strange times, it is a joy and an honour to be able to share these powerful films and to celebrate their excellence.”

 “It’s not easy to finance these films, they often take many years to make, they confront traumatic experiences and carry them in profound and poetic narratives to audiences far and wide.
 I’m proud to have spent my working life in the documentary sector and I thank you all for the dedication and love that you have given to your subjects and your art”

 This marks the 8th year the competition was supported by Documentary Australia Foundation, awarding the winning film – I’m Wanita by Matthew Walker with $10,000 at the Festival’s Closing Night.

 Whilst presenting the award, Dr Mitzi Goldman, Documentary Australia Foundation CEO recognized that excellent documentary filmmaking was central to everything the foundation does and thanked the filmmakers for their work.